Although it is mainly focused on teenage stories, it is a genre that has been gaining more and more space in the mainstream audience

 Episodes: 1 season | 26 episodes

-After her mother dies, Tooru moves in with her grandfather, but as his house needs renovations, she ends up living alone in a tent.
-Next to her, live a classmate and her cousin.
+After her mother dies, Tooru goes to live with her grandfather, but since his house needs renovations, she ends up living alone in a tent.
+Nearby, a classmate and his cousin live.

-As time goes by, she discovers a curse in the boy's family: when they hug someone of the opposite sex, they end up turning into an animal from the Chinese zodiac.
+As time goes by, she discovers a curse of the boy’s family: when they hug someone of the opposite sex, they turn into an animal of the Chinese zodiac.

 Available: Netflix